Community Info

 Brown Island, more commonly known as Friday Island, forms the main protection for Friday Harbor.
 All the marine traffic going to Friday Harbor must come around this island.
 Therefore, in the summer it is the most active spot in the entire archipelago.
 Brown Island has community docks on the island and over in Friday Harbor.
 There is also a water taxi that runs back and forth.

 This was the first development in the San Juan Islands to have extensive self-imposed environmental restrictions, thanks to Sam Buck and his partners in the development.
 There are only waterfront homes and lots here.
 Cars are not allowed.
-Of the total 58 lots on Brown Island, just 13 are still unimproved.
+Of the total 58 lots on Brown Island, just 12 are still unimproved.

-During Prohibition, several wagon loads of illegal hooch were seized from Brown Island and placed for safe keeping in the county jail in Friday Harbor.
+During Prohibition, several wagonloads of illegal hooch were seized from Brown Island and placed for safekeeping in the county jail in Friday Harbor.
 Six cases were subsequently stolen from the jail which is likely one of the few recorded instances of someone breaking into a jail.
-To learn more about this and other historical tidbits briefly described in this publication, read the Pig War Islands by Richardson.
+To learn more about this and other historical tidbits briefly described in this publication, read The Pig War Islands by Richardson.

-Blakely IslandBlakely Island is the namesake of Johnston Blakely, a U.S. naval commander in the War of 1812.
-It is also known as the Flying Island, because many of its residents are pilots with homes adjacent to the airport.
+Blakely Island is the namesake of Johnston Blakely, a U.S. naval commander in the War of 1812.
+It is also known as the Flying Island because many of its residents are pilots with homes adjacent to the airport.
 They simply taxi right up their driveways and park.
 Blakely covers seven square miles and holds a total of 276 parcels – 119 are waterfront and only 142 are considered improved.

 Blakely Island has forested slopes, two good sized lakes, a 100 foot high waterfall, deep shores and a few beaches.
 There is a small marina with fuel and temporary moorage.
 There is also a private airport and roads, but only for the use of owners and guests.